-Good indoor air quality (IAQ) enhances occupant health, comfort and workplace productivity.
-For the purposes of Rutgers University Indoor Air Quality Program, the definition of good indoor air quality includes:
+Good indoor air quality (IAQ) enhances occupant health, comfort, and workplace productivity.
+For Rutgers University Indoor Air Quality Program, the definition of good indoor air quality includes:

 • Introduction and distribution of adequate ventilation air.